stemangiola/tidySummarizedExperiment/README.md

 Introduction
 ============

-tidySE provides a bridge between Bioconductor [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html)
+tidySummarizedExperiment provides a bridge between Bioconductor [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html)
 \[@morgan2020summarized\] and the tidyverse \[@wickham2019welcome\].
 It
 creates an invisible layer that enables viewing the Bioconductor